qutubproject/plosmed2018/README.md

 # Replication materials for:

-## Ada Kwan, Benjamin Daniels, Vaibhav Saria, Srinath Satyanarayana, Ramnath Subbaraman, Andrew McDowell, Sofi Bergkvist, Ranendra Das, Veena Das, Jishnu Das, and Madhukar Pai.
-"Variations in the quality of tuberculosis care in urban india: A cross-sectional, standardized patient study in two cities."
-PLOS Medicine, Forthcoming.
+## Kwan A, Daniels B, Saria V, Satyanarayana S, Subbaraman R, McDowell A, et al. (2018) Variations in the quality of tuberculosis care in urban India: A cross-sectional, standardized patient study in two cities.
+PLoS Med 15(9): e1002653.